DrThomasAger/smile/README.md

     - Simple scripts to compare ***(: Smile*** with other prompting styles, so we can all see the results for ourselves.
     - Clear, automated metrics to help us learn and improve together.

-- [ ] **The Performance Dashboard:**
-    - An open-to-all webpage showing our findings.
-We'll track how ***(: Smile*** performs on every major model compared to other prompt languages, sharing everything live and learning as we go.

 - [ ] **How to Join the Exploration:**
     - **Report the First Results:** Test ***(: Smile*** using an existing benchmarking suite and share the results!
 There are many repos that test prompts against LLM metrics.
     - **Run an Experiment:** Test ***(: Smile*** on any benchmarks and model you have access to.
 Every result you share adds to making prompt engineering rigorous.

-## Developer Contributions

-We need to develop a VS code extension.
-The plan is to make writing ***(: Smile*** smooth as butter.
-All contributions welcome.

-- [ ] **VS Code Extension:**
-    - Beautiful syntax highlighting to make your prompts easy to read.
-    - Helpful snippets and hints to make writing effortless and fun.

-- [ ] **Want to Build Beautiful Tools?**
-    - **Lend Your Skills to the Parser:** Help refine the Python library, write tests, or dream up new features.
-    - **Create for Your Favorite Editor:** If you love JetBrains, Sublime, or Neovim, bring the joy of (: Smile to your community.

 ## Community Contributions